Skip to content

 Claude Code (Desktop "Code" tab)FullSame engine as the CLI.
 Commands and subagents work identically.

-Cursor / other MCP clientsOut of scopeSlash commands are a Claude Code surface.
-Use kimi CLI directly.
+Cursor / other MCP clientsOut of scopeSlash commands and subagents are a Claude Code surface.
+Use kimi-code directly outside Claude Code.

-The honest version: as a plugin, this runs in Claude Code, but installation is host-agnostic — any agent with a shell can wire it up.
-As a pattern — "delegate to a structurally different model, allowlist its writes" — it's portable; the How It Works section sketches the Wire-mode + allowlist architecture for anyone wanting to recreate it on Codex or elsewhere.
+The honest version: Claude Code is still the native surface for slash commands and subagents.
+Codex support is packaged as a self-contained plugin under plugins/kimi-codex/, with skills that call the same shell companion runtime.
+As a pattern — "delegate to a structurally different model, allowlist its writes" — it is portable; the How It Works section sketches the subprocess + hook architecture for anyone wanting to recreate it elsewhere.

-Beyond the four explicit commands, the plugin ships one opt-in hook: a Stop-time gate that runs whenever Claude is about to stop and decides whether to invite a Kimi review first.
+Beyond explicit commands, the plugin ships one opt-in hook: a Stop-time gate that runs whenever Claude is about to stop and decides whether to invite a Kimi review first.

 This addresses a specific failure mode in long sessions — Claude declares "done" while a subtle issue remains.
 The gate gives a different model the last word on whether the work actually holds up before the session closes.
 Disable it for fast iteration; enable it for anything you'd be embarrassed to merge.